dianagromakovskaya/stackexchange-data-insights/README.md

 ## Contact

-If you have any questions or suggestions, feel free to connect with me on [Linkedin](https://www.linkedin.com/in/diana-gromakovskaya-49931b188/).
+If you have any questions or suggestions, feel free to connect with me on [Linkedin](https://www.linkedin.com/in/diana-gromakovskaya-49931b188/) or DataTalks Slack (Diana Gromakovskaia).